 What is in the fields of unified logs?

 The data that is marked private in unified logs is typically the details about an action that could identify the user or computer.

 In most cases, enterprise software running on company-owned Mac computers does not share the same privacy concerns.
 In fact, MDM tools, like Jamf Pro, have access to far more information about a user and computer than unified log private data would provide.

 With that in mind, unified logs private data is only private in the context of a personal-owned computer and not a company-owned machine used for work.
-I strongly agree with Apple’s default log privacy settings to help protect personal-use computers from unscrupulous data collection practices that seek to compromise personally identifiable information (PII).
+I strongly agree with Apple’s default log privacy settings to help protect Mac security on personal-use computers from unscrupulous data collection practices that seek to compromise personally identifiable information (PII).

 Example log data